lupyuen/lupyuen.github.io/src/rust5.md

 _Why the funny fixes for NuttX Ox64?_

-Earlier we saw 2 workarounds for our Ox64 Build...
+Earlier we saw 2 workarounds for our Ox64 NuttX Build...

 - We renamed the __Main Function__